tweag/haskell-training/material/domain.md

 ---

-The compiler is telling us that he is expecting `Text`s, but it is still seeing `String`s.
+The compiler is telling us that it is expecting `Text`s, but is still seeing `String`s.

-This could be solved with a so-called pragma, to enable the `OverloadedStrings` extension
+We could solve this by enabling the `OverloadedStrings` extension.
+One way to do this is using a [pragma](https://wiki.haskell.org/Language_Pragmas) on top of our module:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}